Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Introduction

-The relevance of Morin singularities becomes clear from the algebraic characterization of $O_k$.
-This is called the {\em test curve model} of T. Gaffney (see \cite{gaffney,bsz}), saying that an element $f$ of (an open dense subset of) $\mapnk$ lies in $O_k$ if and only if there exist a test curve $\g \in \mathcal{J}_k(1,n)$ such that the $k$-jet of $f \circ \g$ is $0$.
-Reparametrization of the test curve is again a test curve, and therefore we arrive the following observation \\ {\em $O_d$ fibers over the quotient $\mathcal{J}_k(1,n)/\GG_k$} where $\GG_k$ is the group of $k$-jets of reparametisations $(\CC,0) \to (\CC,0)$.
-(In other words $\GG_k$ is the truncated $\mathrm{Diff}_1$ at degree $k+1$. )
+The link of Morin singularities to the GGL conjecture becomes clear from an algebraic characterization of $O_k$ due to Gaffney \cite{gaffney,bsz}.
+This 'test curve model' says that an element $f$ of (an open dense subset of) $J(n,m)$ lies in $O_k$ if and only if there exist a test curve $\g \in J(1,n)$ such that the $k$-jet of $f \circ \g$ is $0$.
+Reparametrisation of the test curve by an element of the group $\GG_k$ of $k$-jets of reparametisations $(\CC,0) \to (\CC,0)$ is again a test curve, and therefore a dense open subset of $O_k$ fibres over the quotient $\jetreg 1n/\GG_k$, where $\jetreg 1n$ is the set of $k$-jets of germs in $J(1,n)$ with non-vanishing linear part.
+Note, however, that the fibres of the quotient $J_kX/\GG_k$ are isomorphic to $\jetreg 1n/\GG_k$.

-Note that for an open dense subset $\jetreg 1n \subset \mathcal{J}_k(1,n)$ the geometric quotient $\jetreg 1n/\GG_k$ exists and the fiber of the Demailly-Semple tower over any $x \in X$ is a smooth compactification of this quotient.
-In \cite{bsz} we developed a different construction of the quotient $\jetreg 1n/\GG_k$, and applied equivariant localization on this quotient to integrate the so-called equivariant Thom class, and then we transformed the formula into an iterated residue.
-We proved a vanishing property of this iterated residue, saying that only one fixed point contributes to the sum, leaving us with a closed, short formula for the Thom polynomial: